Pulsars As Physics Laboratories (Oxford Science Publications) - Couverture rigide

 Synopsis

-The discovery 25 years ago of the remarkable objects which came to be known as pulsars, and their identification as neutron stars, fulfilled a prediction made more than 30 years earlier.
-Over 550 pulsars are now known, almost all detected at radio frequencies.
-Their pulse periods range from 1.5 ms to several seconds.
-Most pulsars are single neutron stars but, in an important subset, the pulsar is in a binary orbit with a companion star.
-Observations have revealed a wealth of detail about the structure and evolution of pulsars and the pulse-emission process, giving new insight into the behaviour of matter in the presence of extreme gravitational and electromagnetic fields.
-Pulsars have unique physical properties which make them nearly ideal as probes for a wide range of physical studies.
+The discovery 25 years ago of the remarkable astronomical objects known as pulsars--and their identification as neutron stars--fulfilled a prediction made more than 30 years earlier.
+Over 550 pulsars are now known, almost all detected at radio frequencies which capture their distinctive bursts of electromagnetic energy.
+These pulse periods range from 1.5 milliseconds to several seconds.
+Most pulsars are single neutron stars but they can also exist in a binary orbit with a companion.
+Observations have revealed a wealth of detail about the structure and evolution of pulsars and the pulse-emission process, giving new insight into the behavior of matter in the presence of extreme gravitational and electromagnetic fields.
+In fact, pulsars have unique physical properties which make them nearly ideal as probes for a wide range of physical studies.
+This volume gathers together up-to-date findings in this area, representing a valuable resource for theoretical and particle physicists as well astrophysicists and astronomers.
+The contributors are recognized experts in the field, and include such well-known authorities as Joe Taylor who describes his Nobel-Prize winning work (Physics 1993).

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.